What Are Long-Term Goals? Examples and How to Set Them

 Women mentoring for personal long-term goal development.

-• Having a positive mindset and developing self-confidence
+• Develop a positive mindset and self-confidence

-• Mastering a new skill or learning a foreign language
+• Learn a foreign language

-• Finding a life partner, mentor
+• Find a life partner

 • Connect with family members and improve family relationships